yanwu2014/swne/README.md

 To generate the visualizations and embedding evaluations, run `splatter_discrete_swne.R` and `splatter_trajectory_swne.R` for the discrete and trajectory simulations, respectively.
 To benchmark SWNE runtimes, use `splatter_runtime_analysis.R`.

-The data needed to run `hemato_swne.R` can be found [here](https://bit.ly/2MFiByO).

-The raw data for the hematopoietic cells can be found, courtesy of the monocle2 developers, [here](http://www.gs.washington.edu/~xqiu/proj2/RGE_analysis_data.tar.gz).
+The data needed to run `hemato_swne.R` can be found [here](https://bit.ly/2MFiByO).The raw data for the hematopoietic cells can be found, courtesy of the monocle2 developers, [here](http://www.gs.washington.edu/~xqiu/proj2/RGE_analysis_data.tar.gz).

-The data needed to run `snDropSeq_swne.R` on the cerebellar and visual cortex data can be found [here](https://bit.ly/2I6R5XL).

-The raw data can be found at the GEO accession GSE97930.
+The data needed to run `snDropSeq_swne.R` on the cerebellar and visual cortex data can be found [here](https://bit.ly/2I6R5XL) and the raw data can be found at the GEO accession GSE97930.

 The raw PBMC dataset can be found at the 10X genomics [website](https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k).